Roland Plotter

 Software

 The most suitable utility for preparing images, creating GCode and sending to the plotter appears to be DeskProto.
 It requires a custom device definition and a custom post-processor to properly handle the plotter.
 This is easily done with a few small changes to any suitable similar plotter and postprocessor selected from the very extensive examples provided with the application, and once setup becomes the default for new projects.
+The utility used for Creality printers in laser mode is also very useful, especially for converting bitmap images - see CrealityWorkshop-en-2019-9-16.exe - Google Drive.
+LaserGRBL is also worth looking at.

 Implementing GRBL required a lot of testing and adjustments.
 The final setting for the GRBL parameters are: